 Container gardening is very popular today, but it’s not new.
-People have been growing container plants for centuries, and there are favorites found in every culture.
+People have been growing large container plants for centuries, and there are favorites found in every culture.

 One very popular “style” of growing container plants is using a shrubby or bush plant to create a “standard” tree.